Stephen Pagliuca: Career

+Politics

-In 2009, Pagliuca was a Democratic candidate for the U.S. Senate position formerly occupied by Ted Kennedy.
+In 2010, Pagliuca was a Democratic candidate for the special election for the U.S. Senate seat formerly occupied by Ted Kennedy, who had died the previous August.
+He finished fourth of four candidates in the Democratic primary, behind Attorney General Martha Coakley, congressman Mike Capuano, and businessman Alan Khazei.
+Pagliuca received 12% of the vote.

 He is a member of Congressman Joe Kennedy's Finance Committee, the Campaign to Fix the Debt and the Democratic National Advisory Committee.

+Sports ownership

 Boston Celtics

-Pagliuca is the managing general partner and member of the executive committee of the Boston Celtics and serves as a member of the Board of Governors and the Competition Committee for the National Basketball Association.
+Pagliuca was a member of Boston Basketball Partners, the ownership group of the Boston Celtics.
+He was the managing general partner and member of the executive committee of the Celtics and serves as a member of the Board of Governors and the Competition Committee for the National Basketball Association.

+When Boston Basketball Partners managing general partner H. Irving Grousbeck announced plans to sell the team, Pagliuca announced he would submit a bid to become majority owner.
+Pagliuca's bid was ultimately not chosen, with the Grousbecks choosing to sell to the team to Bill Chisholm.

 Atalanta

-On 19 February 2022, Pagliuca, together with a number of other investors, acquired a 55% stake of Italian Serie A association football club Atalanta.
+In early 2022, Pagliuca, together with a number of other investors, acquired a 55% stake of Italian Serie A association football club Atalanta.
 Under the new agreement, Pagliuca was named co-chairman of the club.

+Connecticut Sun

+On August 2, 2025, The Boston Globe reported that Pagliuca would be purchasing the Women's National Basketball Association's Connecticut Sun with the intention of moving the team to Boston.

 Philanthropy

 Pagliuca is a member of HBS’ Board of Dean's Advisors, Harvard University's Board of Overseers’ Committee on University Resources, the HBS Healthcare Initiative Advisory Board and co-chair of the HBS Fund.
 He is a member of Duke University's board of trustees and serves on Massachusetts General Hospital's President's Council.

 In 2005, Pagliuca received the Bright Star Award as recognition for his charitable activities from Bill Clinton.
-In 2010, Habitat Humanity presented him with the American Dream Award for outstanding contributions to the Greater Boston Community.
+In 2010, Habitat for Humanity presented him with the American Dream Award for outstanding contributions to the Greater Boston Community.

 He was co-chair of the Boston 2024 Olympics Finance Committee until Boston's bid for the 2024 Olympics was thrown out by the IOC.